BABY-LED WEANING: DON'T CALL IT A COMEBACK; IT'S BEEN HERE FOR YEARS!

 Tapping into ancestral wisdom and our airway-minded approach to solids, choosing foods that offer both a nutritional impact and that help oral motor development are important things to keep in mind.
 Explore ways to incorporate foods your family enjoys as well!

 For oral motor and feeding development, access the Solid Starts First Foods database to review age-appropriate ways to serve a variety of foods.
 Following your baby’s lead and allowing them to explore different foods will help with the development and movement of their tongues, lips, and jaws.
-Serving a variety of foods will also benefit your baby’s nutritional health and can help prevent picky eating.
+Serving various foods will also benefit your baby’s nutritional health and help prevent picky eating.

 Resistive foods are often overlooked as some parents may worry about choking while others aren’t aware that resistive foods can be served in age-appropriate ways.
 Not to discount purees, yogurts, or similar textured foods – these can be loaded onto a spoon (or pre-spoon!) and babies can feed themselves.
 However, these foods do not help with jaw development and growth.